 At the Berlin Auto Show of 1933, the relatively new Chancellor of Germany, Adolf Hitler, announced plans to put Germany on wheels.
 He detailed two ideas, the first would be to build a people’s car.
 The second was to develop a state sponsored racing program.
 Porsche would have a massive role in both of these projects.
 In June of 1934 Porsche received the contract to build the people’s car, which of course led to the production of the Volkswagen Type 1 Beetle.
 Porsche participated in the second plan by consulting Mercedes and Auto Union to develop race cars.
 Both of these companies were to receive 250,000 Reichsmark per year from the German government to assist with their racing development efforts and help bill Germany as an automotive powerhouse.

 In 1939 Porsche built the Type 64, which many credit as the precursor to the first badged Porsche, the 356, which came nearly a decade later.
-It is considered by many to be the first car of what was to become the Porsche company as it is known today.
+Many consider it the first car of the Porsche company as it is known today.
 The Type 64 used many of the same parts as the Beetle.

 That prototype vehicle would become the 356, which was road certified for production in 1948.
-While only 50 cars were built in its first year, more than 7,000 would leave the factory by 1956.
-By the time the 356 was replaced by the 911 in 1965, approximately 76,000 were manufactured, of which about half survive to this date.
+While only 50 cars left the factory in its first year, more than 7,000 would leave the factory by 1956.
+By the time the 911 replaced the 356 in 1965, production hit approximately 76,000 units, of which about half survive to this date.

 Ferdinand Porsche died at the age of 75 in 1951 in Stuttgart, Germany.
-Today, fittingly, the Porsche car company is owned by Volkswagen Group.
+Today, fittingly, Volkswagen owns Porsche.